scipy/scipy/doc/source/tutorial/stats/sampling_tdr.rst

     >>> rng = TransformedDensityRejection(dist, mode=0.)

 By default, the method uses 30 construction points to construct the hat.
-This can be changed by passing a ``cpoints`` parameter which can either be an array of construction points or an integer representing the number of construction points to use.
+This can be changed by passing a ``construction_points`` parameter which can either be an array of construction points or an integer representing the number of construction points to use.

-    >>> rng = TransformedDensityRejection(dist, cpoints=[-5, 0, 5])
+    >>> rng = TransformedDensityRejection(dist,
+    ...                                   construction_points=[-5, 0, 5])

 It is also possible to change the variant of the method used by passing a ``variant`` parameter: